hpaluch/ch341-spi-93lc86/README.md

 NOTE: Microchip cleverly omits word `SPI` from its data sheet and rather uses `Industry Standard 3-Wire Serial I/O` phrase.
-But the device resembles `SPI` with 2 notable exceptions:
+But the device resembles `SPI` with 3 notable exceptions:

+* `CS` pin is active on HIGH  (typical SPI has `/SS` - slave select active in Low)
-* after each command the `/CS` pin must be deactivated and activated again - otherwise following commands will be ignored
+* after each command the `CS` pin must be deactivated and activated again - otherwise following commands will be ignored
 * after any programming command the `DO` (or `MISO`) pin is `READY/BUSY` pin which can be pooled (even without clock).
-  However `/CS` may not be deactived before this pin comes to `READY` state (otherwise this pin function is lost).
+  However `CS` may not be deactived before this pin comes to `READY` state (otherwise this pin function is lost).

 > WARNING!